Fanatics promo code: Get up to $1000 in bonus bets | Goal.com US

 How to claim the Fanatics promo code

-The Fanatics promo offer is available to new customers in the following states: AZ, CO, CT, IA, IL, IN, KS, KY, MD, MA, MI, NC, NY, OH, PA, TN, VT, VA, WV
+The Fanatics promo of up to $1000 in bonus bets is available to new customers in the following states: AZ, CO, CT, IA, IL, IN, KS, KY, MD, MA, MI, NC, NY, OH, PA, TN, VT, VA, WV.

+You can follow this simple guide to find out how to sign up:

-Fanatics offers its players a dedicated app rather than a desktop site.
+Fanatics offers its players a dedicated sports betting app rather than a desktop site.
 This means the first step is to download and install the Fanatics Sportsbook app.

 You can find the Fanatics Sportsbook app on the Google Play Store or App Store, depending on your exact mobile device.
 Alternatively, you can click here or visit the Fanatics website and scan the QR code.

-There is no special promo code needed to claim the Fanatics bonus bets offer.
-All you need to do is set up your account.
+You do not need to use a Fanatics promo code in order to claim this offer.
+All you have to do to get set up is create an account.

-You can do this by tapping on the designated button when you open the app and providing all the necessary details.
-The final step is then to validate your account through an email authentication.
+You can do this by tapping on the designated button when you open the app.
+You’ll need to fill in your details, then finalize setting up your account by validating the information through an email authentication.

-You will need to bet $100 a day for 10 consecutive days in order to earn the full $1000 in bonus bets.
+You will need to wager $100 a day for ten consecutive days in order to claim the full $1000 in bonus bets.

-If you bet less than $100 on each day, then your bonus will match your bet.
-For example, if you bet $50 on day one you’ll get $50, if you bet $30 on day two you’ll get £30, and so on.
+If you bet less than $100 on a day then your bonus will match your bet amount.
+For example, if you bet $50 on day one you’ll get $50, if you bet $30 on day two you’ll get $30, and so on.

-For any bet to qualify towards the promo offer, it must be placed on a market with minimum odds of -200.
-This means that bets at -150 or +110 would count, for example, but a bet at -210 would not.
+A bet must be placed on a market with odds of at least -200 for it to count towards the offer.
+This means that bets placed on markets of -150 or +110 would count, for example, however one placed on a market of -210 would not.

-The bonus amount you receive is non-withdrawable.
-You will need to wager it first, with all winnings from using your bonus bets then paid out in cash that you can withdraw.
+Your bonus bet balance is non-withdrawable.
+You will need to wager it, with any winnings you get from using your bonus bets paid out in cash you can withdraw.

-There are numerous payment methods available on Fanatics so that any winnings you get while using your bonus funds can be withdrawn easily and securely.
+There are numerous payment methods available on Fanatics, meaning it is quick and secure to withdraw any winnings you earn from using your bonus bets.

 What can you use your Fanatics bonus on today?